DavideSK3/MyChatbot_android_frontend/README.md

 1) Install the generated updated apk from the relative folder (quick)
 2) Setup your Android Studio environment to compile the apk on your own (complete, allows checking and editing the code)

+NB: Facebook doesn't allow you to check for friends who didn't install the app.
+I suggest to use these FB dummy accounts for testing purposes: dummy1@10host.top - psw ”dummy01”  - Mario Rossi dummy2@10host.top - psw ”dummy02”  - Giulia De Franceschi

 How to setup:
 1) Clone or Download the GitHub Project and import it to your Android Studio IDE.
 2) Check for sdk and libraries dependencies to be updated in the Gradle files.